LSC's Innovations in Technology Conference

 - encouraging and supporting pro bono;

-- cutting edge technology developments for legal services using artificial intelligence
+- cutting edge technology developments for legal services using artificial intelligence;

 - delivering legal services remotely to hard-to-reach populations;

-- providing legal services staff and pro bono advocates with better litigation and case development support;
+- providing legal services staff and pro bono advocates with better litigation and case development support; and

 There are opportunities to exchange information in more informal Affinity Group sessions and dinners, which attendees help to determine at the time of registration.
 An ignite-style plenary called Rapid Fire Tech provides fast-paced presentations that highlight technology project successes, new ideas, and lessons learned.